unit9/django-data-sync/Readme.md

 To do a sync, simply create a Data Pull

+### Worker tasks

+When the code is deployed to GAE (and GAE only, flex and kube not supported yet), `data_sync` automatically uses Cloud Tasks with the queue id of `data_sync`.

 ## Compatibility

-Python 3.4 and up, Django 2.0 and up
+Python 3.7, Django 2.1 and up

 ## Testing

-No tests yet.
+No automated tests (yet.....).

 To test locally, you can spawn two django servers with different ports and different database and set the Data Source accordingly.